 UPDATE: 2:30 P.M.
 KQED’s Cy Musiker attended an event today for the Asian Art Museum at which Newsom spoke.
 Afterwards, he talked to the media and was asked to comment on David Chiu’s rejecting an appointment to office of San Francisco District Attorney.
 Newsom said this:

-You hear that?
+Gavin Newsom on David Chiu’s rejection of D.A. appointment You hear that?
 “We never knew that he was interested, so it hasn’t dramatically changed anything.”

 Since a Chiu switcheroo from Board President to D.A. would have allowed Newsom to appoint a replacement for Chiu on the board, I’m not sure I would have put it that way.

 Newsom also said that he was interviewing “two or three (other) people” for the position today.